-Meaning a speaker publicly commits to by using a certain form in a certain context.
+Meaning a speaker publicly commits to by using a certain form.

+'''

-Linda: "But it's perfectly dry outside.
-You're mocking me?"
+Linda: "It's perfectly dry outside.
+You're mocking me?" (since Max said it's raining, he committed to the outside being wet)

+'''

 Inferences about a speaker's private cognitive states.